webplatform/docs/community/berlin_feb_2013/index.md

 * Read the API project plan at http://docs.webplatform.org/wiki/WPD:Proposals/api_docs, which includes a list of the main APIs we want to work on.
 * Read our guide to creating API pages at http://docs.webplatform.org/wiki/WPD:Creating_API_pages.
-* Choose what API you want to work on, and mark yourself in the "Assigned to" column at our tracking spreadsheet (XXXXXXXXXX ASSUMING YOU'LL HAVE SOMETHING LIKE THIS)
+* Choose what API you want to work on, and let us know — we'll track who is working on what, so that there are no overlaps.
 * Get started.

 Your main go to point for help and guidance with APIs is Scott Rowe.